auth0/auth0-angular/EXAMPLES.md

 - Use our functional guard (`authGuardFn`) instead of our class-based `AuthGuard`.
 - Use our functional interceptor (`authHttpInterceptorFn`) instead of our class-based `AuthHttpInterceptor`.
 - Register the interceptor by passing it to `withInterceptors` when calling `provideHttpClient`.
-- Register our SDK using `provideAuth`.
+- Register our SDK using `provideAuth0`.

 ```ts
 import { authGuardFn, authHttpInterceptorFn, provideAuth0 } from '@auth0/auth0-angular';